Client

 Students' success is ensured by providing them with valuable features:

 I have started working with Wayble in 2024 helping improve platform's UX and modernize UI.
-With Wayble being a small tech start-up (around 12 people on the team) I am often involved in product planning conversations with engineers and their CEO, Pat Chaisang, who sets the vision and is in charge of client management and acquisition.
-After having a number of pitches and going through demos with a few institutions Pat realized the potential for a new flagship feature — an AI assistant.
+With Wayble being a small tech start-up (~12 people) I am often involved in product planning conversations with engineers and CEO.
+After conducting a number of pitches and going through demos with institutions Wayble's CEO realized the potential for a new flagship feature — an automated assistant.

-Clients expressed high level of interest towards a more automated solution that would consolidate existing Wayble's features.
-So we started planning for an AI assistant that would be capable of providing custom experience based on the individual student's information.
-We decided to call it Wayble Way as it will pave the way for the students to succeed on their academic and personal journeys.
+Clients expressed high level of interest towards a more automated solution that would consolidate existing features.
+So we started planning for a co-pilot that would be capable of providing custom experience based on the individual student's information.

 After validating demand for this feature with institutions we started fleshing-out the functionality logic.
 This stage involved lots of sticky notes and conversations around the data collection, onboarding, user flows and actions that should be available to the students.
-This helped me gain a general understanding of user experience and vision that we were striving for.
+This helped me gain an understanding of desired end-to-end experience within this feature.
 After a few ideation sessions we came up with core building blocks:

 At this point the biggest question for me was: how do we present this complexity to the users without overwhelming them?

-I proposed to create a Wayble Way dashboard (as we call it internally) which will act as AI assistant's main screen.
-Onboarding, questionnaires, surveys and other flows that are required to receive data for customized AI recommendations would be either connected to the main Wayble Way dashboard or displayed on it.
-We also identified that, depending on the completion of different stages and other criteria, student should see different states of Wayble Way dashboard:
+For students to be able to perform all actions quickly I chose to consolidate everything on one modular page.
+Onboarding, questionnaires, surveys and other flows that are required to receive data for customized recommendations would be either connected to the main Wayble Co-pilot screen or displayed on it.
+I also identified that, depending on the completion of different stages and other criteria, student should see different states of Wayble Co-pilot screen:

-First low-fidelity draft was as simple as it gets and looked more like a to-do list.
+First low-fidelity version was as simple as it gets and looked more like a to-do list.

-Second iteration of low-fidelity wireframes introduced more features that would make it into the final version.
-Now the users would be able to switch between long-term goals and current activities, change their goals, navigate easier between stages, etc. I started thinking about different types of activities and how interactivity can help users navigate through the UI we were building.
+Second iteration introduced more features that would make it into the final version.
+Now the users would be able to switch between long-term goals and current activities, change their goals and navigate easier between stages.
+I started thinking about different types of activities and how interactivity can help users navigate through the UI.
 Incorporating navigation elements into activity containers when users hover-over them was where I started to experiment with it (it was abandoned later to accommodate for responsiveness).

 I also started incorporating some basic visual elements like path background behind the stage selector and stage indicator illustrations to bring in Wayble's personality.

-After having discussions around previous low-fidelity wireframes we realized that we need a more comprehensive overview of all widgets / section where user won't have to switch constantly between tabs.
-We relocated long-term goals to main page, next to stage selector.
+After reviewing previous wireframes we realized that we can eliminate constant switching between tabs by bringing all widgets on the same page.
+I relocated long-term goals to the main page, next to stage selector.

-I also split activities section into two subsections to focus more on to-do activities rather than displaying completed ones at the top.
-After all, we wanted users to keep progressing through stage and the best way to do it is to put incomplete tasks in front of them.
+I also split activities into two subsections to focus more on to-do activities rather than displaying completed ones at the top.
+After all, we wanted users to keep progressing through stages and the best way to do it is to put incomplete tasks in front of them.

 Once we were happy with the overall page structure I fleshed-out the first high-fidelity version.
 Apart from applying Wayble branding and working on visual presentation, I added stage goals section and made long-term goals less prominent since they won't change from stage to stage.